micahcowan/bobbin/README.md

 - No way to use the open-apple or closed-apple keys (coming soon, but it'll likely have to be awkward)
 - The BASIC `SAVE` command is useless (for now), and `LOAD` will proceed to hang the emulation, requiring you to force-quit via Ctrl-C. Same for the equivalent monitor commands, `R` and `W`,
-- No disk emulation yet.
-That will obviously be very handy, and is a planned feature.

 ## Building Bobbin